jinkol42/CompBio/README.md

   Unfortunately the h5ad files generated during this project were too large to upload, however I am more than happy to provide them upon request via email.

+  ### This project is analyzing TCGA Immune Infiltration data from TCGA and was originally proposed by Ming "Tommy" Tang.
+The link to the github repository is as follows:  https://github.com/immunitastx/coding_exercise_TCGA_infiltration.

+Libraries used to complete this project were: pandas, numpy, matplotlib, plotnine, and seaborn.

 ## Projects completed in R
 ### [Gasdermin E Expression in Human Tumors](R_Projects/Gasdermin_E_Expresion_in_Human_Tumors)